Technigo/project-movies-vite/README.md

 ### The Problem

-When working with this project we came across some problems.
+When working with this project we came across some problems like getting the loading page working as it was saying error in the code.
 We solved this problem by looking at stack and googling the problems.
 We also looked through the lectures to help us solve some problems.

 ### View it live